Italian colonists in the Dodecanese: History

 The Kingdom of Italy occupied the Dodecanese Islands in the Aegean Sea during the Italian-Turkish War of 1911.
 In the 1919 Venizelos-Tittoni Agreement, Italy promised to cede the overwhelmingly Greek-inhabited islands, except Rhodes, to Greece, but this treaty was never implemented due to the Greek catastrophe in Asia Minor.
 With the Treaty of Lausanne in 1923, the Dodecanese was formally annexed by Italy, as the Possedimenti Italiani dell'Egeo.

 In the 1930s, Mussolini embarked on a program of Italianization, intending to make the island a modern transportation hub that would facilitate the spread of Italian culture in Greece and the Levant.
-The Fascist program coincided with the construction of infrastructure and the establishment of the Dodecanese Cadastre.
+The Fascist program coincided with the construction of infrastructure.
 The concrete-dominated architectural style of this period has consequently been largely demolished or remodeled, apart from the example of the Leros town of Lakki (founded by the Italians as Portolago), which remains an example of Italian Rationalism.

 From 1923 to 1936, governor Mario Lago was able to integrate the Greek, Turkish and Ladino Jewish communities of the island of Rhodes with the Italian colonists.

 In the 1936 Italian census of the Dodecanese islands, the total population was 129,135, of which 7,015 were Italians.
 Nearly 80% of the Italian colonists lived in the island of Rhodes.
 Approximately 40,000 Italian soldiers and sailors were on military duty in the Dodecanese islands in 1940.

 Fascist quadrumvir Cesare Maria De Vecchi was appointed as governor of the Italian Aegean Islands in 1936.
 De Vecchi promoted a more forceful program of Italianization, which lasted until Italy's entry in World War II in 1940.

-During World War II, Italy joined the Axis Powers, and used the Dodecanese as a naval staging area for its invasion of Crete in 1940.
+During World War II, Italy joined the Axis powers, and used the Dodecanese as a naval staging area for its invasion of Crete in 1940.
 After the surrender of Italy in September 1943, the islands briefly became a battleground between the Germans, British and the Italians (the Dodecanese Campaign).
 The Germans prevailed, and although they were driven out of mainland Greece in 1944, the Dodecanese remained occupied until the end of the war in 1945, during which time nearly the entire Jewish population of 6,000 was deported and killed.
 Only 1200 of these Ladino-speaking Jews survived by escaping to the nearby coast of Turkey.
 In the Treaty of Paris in 1947, the islands were ceded to Greece.